 In the State of Texas, after you have been served formally with a divorce petition as filed by your spouse, you have until 10:00 a.m. on the first Monday that occurs after the expiration of twenty days to file your response to the lawsuit.
-If this seems like the most confusing deadline that you’ve ever been presented with in your life then you are not alone.
-Basically you should count twenty days after your service date, then find the next Monday that falls on the calendar.
-By 10:00 on that Monday you must have filed an Answer.
+Suppose this seems like the most confusing deadline you’ve ever been presented within your life, then you are not alone.
+It would help if you counted twenty days after your service date, then find the following Monday that falls on the calendar.
+By 10:00 on that Monday, you must have filed an Answer.

 Does the following situation ring a bell with you?

-What if you and your spouse have been discussing your case for a certain period of time and you know that you and her have agreed on all of the terms of your divorce.
-Property andchild custody issues have been completely sorted out.
-Even though you may not be too excited about proceeding with the divorce you nonetheless agree that the terms that you’ve agreed to are fair to both of you and are in the best interests of your kids.
-Now that it’s all said and done you feel good about what you were able to accomplish.
+What if you and your spouse have been discussing your case for a specific time, and you know that you and she have agreed on all of the terms of your divorce.
+Property and child-custody issues have been completely sorted out.
+Even though you may not be too excited about proceeding with the divorce, you nonetheless agree that the terms that you’ve decided to are fair to both of you and are in the best interests of your kids.
+Now that it’s all said and done, you feel good about what you were able to accomplish.

-Now you find yourself looking at a bunch of legal papers that a strange person just handed over to you when you got home from work.
+Now you find yourself looking at many legal papers that a strange person just handed over to you when you got home from work.
 A bit confused, you call your wife to see what this is all about.
-She reminds you that she has hired an attorney to help her and you take your agreements and put them into a format that the judge will be willing to sign off on.
-She goes on to tell you that the strange man at your house and the legal papers are all a part of the necessary legal formalities.
-Nothing at all to worry about, though.
+She reminds you that she has hired an attorney to help her, and you take your agreements and put them into a format that the judge will be willing to sign off on.
+She tells you that the strange man at your house and the legal papers are all a part of the necessary legal formalities—nothing at all to worry about, though.

-You recall having signed a document known as a Final Decree of Divorce that took all of your agreements and put them into writing.
-You did this with your spouse and she told you that she would take the document to her attorney to file with the judge and that would conclude your case.
-No muss, no fuss, all done in relatively quick and painless fashion.
+You recall signing a document known as a Final Decree of Divorce that took all of your agreements and put them into writing.
+You did this with your spouse, and she told you that she would take the document to her attorney to file with the judge, and that would conclude your case: no muss, no fuss, all done in a relatively quick and painless fashion.
 You could put your feet up and worry about other, more pressing issues your spouse’s attorney told you.

-After accepting service and making a phone call to your spouse to receive some reassurance, you hadn’t heard from your spouse or her attorney in sometime.
-Thinking nothing of it you have gone about your normal routine of seeing your kids and going to work.
-Nothing major to report one way or another.
+After accepting service and making a phone call to your spouse to receive some reassurance, you hadn’t heard from your spouse or her attorney in some time.
+Thinking nothing of it, you have gone about your routine of seeing your kids and going to work—nothing significant to report one way or another.

-One day, however, you get an envelope from a judge’s courtroom with some paperwork inside.
+However, one day, you get an envelope from a judge’s courtroom with some paperwork inside.
 The paperwork states “Final Decree of Divorce” at the top.
-As you look into the document you can see that there are things that you did not agree to included in this version of the Final Decree.
-Worse yet, as you flip to the back of the document your signature is nowhere to be found- although there is a blank space where you could have signed.
-Your heart begins to beat a little faster once you see that the judge has signed his name on the decree.
+As you look into the document, you can see that there are things that you did not agree to include in this version of the Final Decree.
+Worse yet, as you flip to the back of the document, your signature is nowhere to be found- although there is a blank space where you could have signed.
+Your heart begins to beat a little faster once you see that the judge has signed his name on the Decree.

 Meeting with a family law attorney to see what the next step is